Unemployment benefits: Poland

 In Poland, the system is designed to prevent people from living off unemployment benefits long term, thus forcing them to work or rely on non-state means of support (family, charities).
 In order to claim any state unemployment support, an adult (18+) claimant has to prove at least one year of continuous, full employment (that is, minimum 40 hours a week/160 hours a month) in the last 18 months prior to registering with the Unemployment Agency.
-If approved, as of 2019, one is granted 848 zł (224.25 US$ in April 2019) before taxes on a month-to-month basis for the first 3 months, then the amount is automatically lowered to 666 zł (176.20 US$ in April 2019) before taxes for the remaining 3–9 months.
+If approved, as of 2019, one is granted 848 zł (equivalent to US$224.25 in April 2019) before taxes on a month-to-month basis for the first three months, then the amount is automatically lowered to 666 zł (US$176.20 in April 2019) before taxes for the remaining 3–9 months.
 Therefore, if approved, one can claim unemployment benefits only to the maximum of 12 continuous months.
 However, during that period, one has to cooperate with the Unemployment Bureau in finding an employment under the strict guidelines of losing the unemployed status, and thus the benefits.
-In comparison to the unemployment benefits paid by the state, as of January 2019, the minimum monthly pay is 2250,00 zł (595.51 US$ in April 2019) before taxes.
+In comparison to the unemployment benefits paid by the state, as of January 2019, the minimum monthly pay is 2250,00 zł (US$595.51 in April 2019) before taxes.

+Russia

+The least possible Unemployment Allowance is 1500 roubles per month for an unemployed person (appr.
+US$15,15) and may be paid during 3–6 months.
+Any person who hasn't worked during the last 12 months, may be granted such minimal allowance for a 3-months period yearly.

 Spain

 The Spanish unemployment benefits system is part of the Social security system of Spain.
 Benefits are managed by the State Public Employment Agency (SEPE).
 The basis for entitlement is having contributed for a minimum period during the time preceding unemployment, with further conditions that may be applicable.
 The system comprises contributory benefits and non-contributory benefits.

-Contributory benefits are payable to those unemployed persons with a minimum of 12 months' contributions over a period of 6 years preceding unemployment.
+Contributory benefits are payable to those unemployed persons with a minimum of 12 months' contributions over a period of six years preceding unemployment.
 The benefit is payable for 1/3 of the contribution period.
 The benefit amount is 70% of the legal reference salary plus additional amounts for persons with dependants.
-The benefit reduces to 60% of the reference salary after 6 months.
-The minimum benefit is 497 euros per month and the maximum is 1087.20 euros per month for a single person.
+The benefit reduces to 60% of the reference salary after six months.
+The minimum benefit is €497 per month and the maximum is €1087.20 per month for a single person.
 The non-contributory allowance is available to those persons who are no longer entitled to the contributory pension and who do not have income above 75% of the national minimum wage.